mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 To implement the `DataProvider` interface it's easiest to extend the `AbstractBackEndDataProvider` class.
-Your initial implementation does not need to support any filters nor sorting - to keep things simple just pass in `Unit` or `Void` or `Nothing` as the `F` generic parameter to not to support any filters.
+Your initial implementation does not need to support any filters nor sorting - to keep things simple just pass in `Unit?` as the `F` generic parameter to not to support any filters.

 The only thing you need to do is to:
 * Support the count query and implement the `AbstractBackEndDataProvider.sizeInBackEnd()` function